 The mayor also stressed the importance of the subway system’s “see something, say something” motto.

 “The people of this city have an important role to play,” de Blasio said.
 “The phrase, ‘when you see something, say something’ is not an empty phrase.
-It is real.”
+It is real.”continued

 police Commissioner Bill Bratton echoed the mayor’s statements.